Explore The Heart of Orléans

 Our most recent Strategic Marketing Plan was developed in 2019.
 This plan will guide us through the BIA marketing activities between 2020 – 2023.
 Many thanks to CP Business Solutions for guiding us through the process and producing this complete and thorough working document.

 Tap into our strong social media presence.
-We currently have a following of about 7,500 followers across our social media channels and that continues to grow.
+We currently have a large following across our social media channels and that continues to grow.
 If you have an event or initiative that is relevant to the district that you would like us to share, please let us know!

-You can follow our Facebook, Instagram, Twitter, and LinkedIn accounts to stay up to date on what’s happening in Orléans.
+You can follow our Facebook, Instagram, and LinkedIn accounts to stay up to date on what’s happening in the Heart of Orléans.
 Engaging with our posts will help you reach a larger audience on your own social media as well.
-Be sure to use the hashtag #heartoforleans to get our attention.
+Be sure to use the hashtag #heartoforleans to get our attention or share the post with us in a DM!

 Come Celebrate With Us!